robertjchristian/MRC/MRC40.md

 - **MOR Power Table**
 https://docs.google.com/spreadsheets/d/1uEjozAcnEt-IWaSsu_BbYPRMUCkbwjwv/edit?usp=share_link&ouid=108805586783812761772&rtpof=true&sd=true

-## Realization
+## Realization For Calculating the Power Factors
 Final MOR reward calculation
-When  claim of  the MOR tokens are locked, there will be a multiplier for the user final rewards.
+When  claim of the MOR tokens are Staked, there will be a power factor for the user final rewards.
 Thus the final reward will be calculated by the formula:

-final_reward = standard_reward * multiplier
+final_reward = standard_reward * power factor

 Where the standard_reward: calculated according to the existing rules.

-## Realization For Calculating the Multiples
-Final MOR reward calculation
-When  claim of  the MOR tokens are locked, there will be a multiplier for the user final rewards.
-Thus the final reward will be calculated by the formula:

-final_reward = standard_reward * multiplier

-Where the standard_reward: calculated according to the existing rules.

-Calculation of the multiplier
+### Calculation of the Power Factor
-The multiplier is calculated using the following formula:
+The Power Factor is calculated using the following formula:

-multiplier = (end - now)/now + 1;
+Power = (end - now)/now + 1;

-Where the end: MOR that potentially will be in circulation at the end of lock period for the current group.
+Where the end: MOR that potentially will be in circulation at the end MOR Staking period for the current group.
 Where the now: MOR that is potentially in circulation at the time of transaction execution for the current group.

 ## Using Tanh Hyperbolic Tangent for this Function in Solidity (Included in the Smart Contract)
-- Below is the function for calculating the Power with a multiple cap of ~10.7.
+- Below is the function for calculating the Power with a factor cap of ~10.7.
 - It works over 16 years: July 25, 2024 12pm UTC to January 26, 2040 12pm UTC
-- Power Multiple cap reflects a 6 year delay on Claim locks.
+- Power Factor cap reflects a 6 year MOR Staking period.
-- A Contributor can lock for the full 16 years, however they gain no additional Multiple beyond the first 4 years (7.46 max).
+- A Contributor can Stake for the full 16 years, however they gain no additional Power Factor beyond the first 6 years (10.7 max).

 **Function:**
 def power_relative(staking_begin_unixtime, staking_end_unixtime):